the (re)birth of milkin' cookie

 Brown sugar is a combination of cane sugar and molasses.
 Molasses is extremely rich in minerals such as calcium, copper, and iron.
 The minerals are easy to absorb, as molasses is famous for increasing iron levels in iron-depleted mothers, which helps with fatigue and the prevention of anemia.
 Since straight molasses is not as palatable as some other galactagogues or milk-inducing foods, we chose to make a brown sugar out of it.

-We are proud to partner with various Level IV NICUs across the country and we support them by donating 10 percent of each of our sales to help mamas’ provide breast milk to their babies in NICU nurseries.
+I am proud to partner with various Level IV NICUs across the country and I support them by donating 10 percent of each of sale to help Mommas provide breast milk to their babies in NICU nurseries.